567-labs/fastllm/docs/finetune-embedding.md

 ]
 ```

-Nice!
-Our dataset is now in the correct format.
+Nice! 👍 Our dataset is now in the correct format for training.

 ### Choosing a Loss Function

 The loss function we choose is also dependent on our specific task.
 In our case, we will be using `OnlineContrastiveLoss` since it fits our task of duplicate pair classification.

-This is because contrastive loss functions by making sure that "Similar pairs with label 1 are pulled together, so that they are close in vector space.
-Dissimilar pairs, that are closer than a defined margin, are pushed away in vector space."[[SBERT docs]](https://www.sbert.net/examples/training/quora_duplicate_questions/README.html#constrative-loss).
+A detailed explanation can be [found here](https://www.sbert.net/examples/training/quora_duplicate_questions/README.html#constrative-loss), but in short contrastive loss functions work by optimizing for the condition where "Similar pairs with label 1 are pulled together, so that they are close in vector space.
+Dissimilar pairs, that are closer than a defined margin, are pushed away in vector space."
+(SBERT)

-We initialize our loss function using the base model we initialized earlier.
+We initialize our loss function as shown

 ```python
 from sentence_transformers import losses